argonautproject/cds-hooks-for-pama/connectathon-scenarios-2019-09/README.md

 2. Suggestions for alternative orders presented in-workflow
 3. App-mediated order selection through SMART Web Messaging

+We'll use clinical histories and detailed codes documented in these [Scenarios for PAMA Connectathon Testing](detailed-clinical-cases.md)

 ## Scenario 1.
 Automated rating of orders in-workflow

 * EHR provides an order-entry form that triggers the `order-select` hook as